rudidude86/gura-lang.github.io/documents/File-Operation.md

     stream.copy(src, dst)
     src.copyto(dst)
     dst.copyfrom(src)

+These methods can take a block procedure that takes `binary` instance containing a data segment during the copy process.
+The size of a data segment can be specified by an argument named `bytesunit`.

+    stream.copy(src, dst) {|buff:binary|
+        // any job during copying process
+    }

+You can use the block procedure with the copying method to realize a indicator that shows how much process the methods have done.

 Method `stream#compare()` compares contents between two streams and returns `true` if there's no difference and `false` otherwise.